-Preference will be given to students who have obtained 14 credits in Level 1.
+Students will be given the opportunity to undertake a spatial design project (architectural) and/or a product design project over the course of the year.
+Preference will be given to students who have obtained 15 credits in Level 1.
 Other students with good work habits at Level 1 will be considered by the Head of the Technology Faculty if places are available.
 The total number of credits for the Level 2 course may vary depending on a student's strengths and ability.
-Each student will consult with the teacher at the beginning of the year to establish their goals for the course.
+Each student will consult with the teacher at-the beginning of the year to establish their goals for the course.

-The prerequisite for advancement to Level 3 Design and Visual Communication will be 14 credits from this course.
-Preference will be given to students who have achieved with Merit or Excellence, should spaces in the one class be oversubscribed.
+The prerequisite for advancement to Level 3 Design and Visual Communication will be 15 credits from this course.
+Preference will be given to students who have achieved with Merit or Excellence, should spaces in the class be oversubscribed.

-AS91340 3 Credits Use characteristics of a design movement or era to inform design ideas (contributes towards L1 Literacy) AS91341 6 Credits Develop a spatial design using graphics practice (contributes towards L1 Literacy) AS91342 6 Credits Develop a product design using graphics practice
+AS91340 3 Credits Use characteristics of a design movement or era to inform design ideas.

+AS91341 6 Credits Develop a spatial design using graphics practice.
+AS91342 6 Credits Develop a product design using graphics practice.

-AS91337 3 Credits Initiate own design n ideas using visual comr nunication techniques
+AS91337 3 Credits Initiate own design ideas using visual communication techniques.

-Level 3 DVC students are required to demonstrate refinement of their design skills and are expected to be more analytical in their approach to the development of a personalised design project.
-They can undertake a product design or architectural project and have the freedom to choose what they will design.
+Level 3 DVC students are required to demonstrate refinement of their design skills from Level 2 and are expected to be more analytical in their approach to the development of a personalised design project.
+They can undertake a product design, engineering or architectural project and have the freedom to choose what they will design.
 At Level 3 students are encouraged to choose from five available Achievement Standards that have been targeted to achieve a minimum of 16 credits.
+Level 3 DVC is a UE approved subject and requires students to gain a minimum of 14 credits.